sjursaa/aoc2024/README.md

-# Advent of code 2024
+# Advent of Code 2024

 advent of code solutions written in python